 Recognition and Celebration

-Distinguished Educator Award recipients receive $2,500, are featured in an article in O MAG, and honored at the annual Convocation.
+Distinguished Educator Award recipients receive $2,500, are introduced at Commencement, and honored at the annual all-faculty Convocation.
 Concurrently, the recipient will receive the LAX Coastal Chamber of Commerce Eddy Award for Excellence in Education and attend its annual Teacher Recognition Dinner with a group of friends and colleagues.